rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for the obj_can_see_obj script function (from Mash)
 >Readded Windows 2000 support
 >Code refactoring, and all rest of the changes are from phobos2077
->Added options to modify bullet distribution in burst attacks
+>Added options to modify the bullet distribution in burst attacks
 >Added an option to make explosions and projectiles emit light
 >Added options to change explosives damage
 >Fixed unstable problems in the string_split script function